awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2011.md

-# Amazon Aurora MySQL Database Engine Updates 2018\-03\-13<a name="AuroraMySQL.Updates.2011"></a>
+# Aurora MySQL Database Engine Updates 2018\-03\-13<a name="AuroraMySQL.Updates.2011"></a>

 **Version:** 2\.01\.1

-Amazon Aurora MySQL 2\.01\.1 is generally available\.
-Please note that Aurora MySQL 2\.x versions are compatible with MySQL 5\.7 and Aurora MySQL 1\.x versions are compatible with MySQL 5\.6\.
+Aurora MySQL 2\.01\.1 is generally available\.
+Aurora MySQL 2\.x versions are compatible with MySQL 5\.7 and Aurora MySQL 1\.x versions are compatible with MySQL 5\.6\.

-When creating a new Aurora MySQL DB cluster, you have the option of choosing compatibility with either MySQL 5\.7 or MySQL 5\.6\.
-When restoring a MySQL 5\.6\-compatible snapshot, you have the option of choosing compatibility with either MySQL 5\.7 or MySQL 5\.6\.
+When creating a new Aurora MySQL DB cluster, you can choose compatibility with either MySQL 5\.7 or MySQL 5\.6\.
+When restoring a MySQL 5\.6\-compatible snapshot, you can choose compatibility with either MySQL 5\.7 or MySQL 5\.6\.

 You can restore snapshots of Aurora MySQL 1\.14\*, 1\.15\*, 1\.16\*, and 1\.17\* into Aurora MySQL 2\.01\.1\.

-We do not allow in\-place upgrade of Aurora MySQL 1\.x clusters into Aurora MySQL 2\.01\.1 or restore to Aurora MySQL 2\.01\.1 from an Amazon S3 backup\.
+We don't allow in\-place upgrade of Aurora MySQL 1\.x clusters into Aurora MySQL 2\.01\.1 or restore to Aurora MySQL 2\.01\.1 from an Amazon S3 backup\.
 We plan to remove these restrictions in a later Aurora MySQL 2\.x release\.

 The performance schema is disabled for this release of Aurora MySQL 5\.7\.
 Upgrade to Aurora 2\.03 for performance schema support\.